AdaCore/ada_language_server/README.md

 [A demo for auto-detected tasks](https://github.com/AdaCore/ada_language_server/wiki/auto_detected_tasks.mp4)

+### Commands and shortcuts

+The extension contributes a few commands and corresponding key bindings.

-### Go to other Ada file
+#### Ada: Go to other file

-The extension contributes a command and a corresponding key binding to switch between specification and implementation Ada files.
+This command switches between specification and implementation Ada files.
 The default shortcut is `Alt+O`.

+#### Ada: Add subprogram box

+This command inserts a comment box before the current subprogram body.
+The default shortcut is `Alt+Shift+B`.

+#### Ada: Reload project

+This command reloads the current project.
+The default shortcut is `None`.

 ### Launch the extension to debug it